hemachaitanya/interview-related-/selfintro.md

 ### day to day activities

-*  First i wil check my mails ,  any issues reported to my team & any  meetings was sheduled for which time .
+*  First i wil check my mails ,  any issues reported to my team & any  meetings was sheduled at what time .

-* and i  prepare my project status for synkup calls , in that call i explained about my project or tasks status , any resolving issues are discuss with them and ask some solutions .
+* and i  prepare my project status for synkup calls , in that call i explained about my project or tasks status , any un- resolving issues are discuss with them and ask some solutions .

 * i worked on pending tasks